Reform Act 1867

 Contemporary cartoon of Mr Punch (right) observing as Disraeli outpaces Gladstone (left) and John Bright (behind him) at the Derby, parodying the perceived victor in debates in a split Liberal-led Commons while Disraeli's fellow Conservative, Lord Derby led as Prime Minister from the House of Lords.

 The Representation of the People Act 1867 (30 & 31 Vict. c.
-102), known as the Reform Act 1867 or the Second Reform Act, is an act of the British Parliament that enfranchised part of the urban male working class in England and Wales for the first time, extending the franchise from landowners of freehold property above a certain value, to leaseholders and rental tenants as well.
+102), known as the Reform Act 1867 or the Second Reform Act, is an act of the Parliament of the United Kingdom that enfranchised part of the urban male working class in England and Wales for the first time, extending the franchise from landowners of freehold property above a certain value, to leaseholders and rental tenants as well.
 It took effect in stages over the next two years, culminating in full commencement on 1 January 1869.

 Before the act, one million of the seven million adult men in England and Wales could vote; the act immediately doubled that number.
 Further, by the end of 1868 all male heads of household could vote, having abolished the widespread mechanism of the deemed rentpayer or ratepayer being a superior lessor or landlord who would act as middleman for the money paid ("compounding").
 The act introduced a near-negligible redistribution of seats, far short of the urbanisation and population growth since 1832.

 The overall intent was to help the Conservative Party, Benjamin Disraeli expecting a reward for his sudden and sweeping backing of the reforms discussed, yet it resulted in their loss of the 1868 general election.